FLOIP/flow-builder/README.md

 ## Usage (simple demos)
 ### Create new flow
 To begin, you can create a new flow by visiting [https://floip.github.io/flow-builder/#/](https://floip.github.io/flow-builder/#/).
-Click on **New Flow** , from there, you can enter in the pertinent flow information before opening the Flow Builder.
+Click on **New Flow** , from there, you can enter the pertinent flow information before opening the Flow Builder.

 You may also go directly to the following link: [https://https://floip.github.io/flow-builder/#/flows/new](https://floip.github.io/flow-builder/#/flows/new)
 ![Flow 1](https://user-images.githubusercontent.com/88047281/127682517-9d2141f9-8d04-45f2-8121-1d80a71fe089.gif)